shoaibulhaque/shoaibulhaque/README.md

 </p>

 <!-- About me section -->
-<p align="left">I'm a passionate Python developer currently learning TypeScript.
+<p align="left">I'm a passionate Python developer currently learning Datascience.
 I enjoy building projects and learning new things.
 Feel free to contact me if you have any questions or if you want to collaborate on a project!</p>

 <!-- Skills section -->
 <h3 align="left">Languages and Tools:</h3>